exploration sites at ballarat

 In Ballarat, Exploration Licence EL3018 and Exploration Licence EL006442, as well as an application to the northeast of the Mine (EL006851) cover the entire historic Ballarat Goldfield, including the Ballarat East, Ballarat West and Little Bendigo fields – the three main historic production centres.
 In addition to these proven areas, multiple additional exploration targets are identified.

 Exploration Licence EL006036 and Retention Licence RL2027 (the Tarnagulla Project) cover an area from Dunolly to Kingower and from Newbridge to Bealiba.
 Multiple mineralised trends are identified within the EL, many remain poorly tested.
 RL2027 centres on Poverty Reef and includes a decline and associated mining infrastructure from mining in the 1990’s.
 The mine produced 53,000 oz gold from 58,000 tonnes of ore at 29 g/t gold.
 Additional gold mineralisation may occur beneath (and adjacent to) the historic mine.

-Golden Point Group Pty Ltd holds an Exploration Licence (EL5266) at Raydarra.
-The EL is currently the subject of a Joint Venture with Catalyst Metals Ltd. In addition, Golden Point Group Pty Ltd has tenement applications over prospective areas of the Avoca Fault, and other parallel faults, at Linton, Snake Valley and Smythesdale.
+Victory Minerals Pty Ltd holds an Exploration Licence (EL5266) at Raydarra.
+The EL is currently the subject of a Joint Venture with Catalyst Metals Ltd. In addition, Victory Minerals Pty Ltd has tenement applications over prospective areas of the Avoca Fault, and other parallel faults, at Linton, Snake Valley and Smythesdale.

 An Exploration Licence (EL) grants exclusive rights to the tenement holder to explore for minerals in the licence area.
 Prior to ground intrusive work being undertaken on the licence a number of conditions are required to be met.